Admission Fee FAQ

 There's good news for the thousands of educators who bring an estimated 70,000 students to the Michigan History Museum on field trips every year.
 Up to five adults, plus one classroom teacher/homeschool educator, get in free with every registered school group; other adults pay $4 each and children ages 6-17 pay $2 each.
 To register your group please call the Capital Tour Service at 517-373-2353.
 We have information for teachers looking for help for field trip costs.

-There are a number of ways to save on admission to the Michigan History Museum.
+There are several ways to save on admission to the Michigan History Museum.
 Please note that discounts cannot be combined.

 * Become a supporting member of the Michigan History Center